demizer/gds/doc/spec.rst

 If the catalog is missing or corrupt, the user would be prompted to restore a copy of the catalog and given options to retry, or continue.
-If the catalog is restored, todrives will continue normally.
+If the catalog is restored, gds will continue normally.
 If the catalog is not restored, the user will be notified again that data loss may occurr on the destination devices.
-If the user continues, then todrives will do a normal sync to the devices updating changed files and removing files that are missing at the source directory.
+If the user continues, then gds will do a normal sync to the devices updating changed files and removing files that are missing at the source directory.